M3wP/Monopoly/C64/readme.md

 player to lose due to a catastrophic reduction of wealth and know about fees and repay requirements.
-That is, when trading, the repay or payment of fees requirement is placed on both parties for all mortgaged deeds in the trade as well.
+That is, when trading, the repay or payment of fees requirement is placed on both parties for all mortgaged deeds they receive in the trade, as well.
 You must pay to repay the mortgage or keep the deed in a mortgaged state and simply pay the 10% fee.
 These rules are almost unheard of but are standard rules.
 Again, I believe this is the only version I have ever known to include